-The Group's gross profit for FY2023 amounted to approximately HK\$59.2 million, representing an increase of approximately HK\$8.9 million or 17.6% compared to FY2022 (2022: approximately HK\$50.3 million) and the increase was mainly attributable to increase in gross profit of IT development solution services by a better cost control on IT development services projects.
-The Group's gross profit margin increased from approximately 17.1% for FY2022 to approximately 19.1% for FY2023 as the increase was mainly attributable to the increase in gross profit of provision of IT development solutions services and provision of IT maintenance and support services, which was mainly due to the establishment of a project management office team for achieving a more efficient cost control on these projects, but mitigated by the decrease in gross profit margin of IT infrastructure solutions services which is mainly due to the increase in system software and subcontracting costs in certain projects and no gross profit generated from entertainment products.
+The Group's gross profit for FY2024 amounted to approximately HK\$66.5 million, representing an increase of approximately HK\$7.4 million or 12.4% compared to FY2023 (2023: approximately HK\$59.2 million) and the increase was mainly attributable to increase in gross profit of provision of IT infrastructure solution services and provision of IT maintenance and support services by a better cost control on provision of IT infrastructure solution services projects and provision of IT maintenance and support services projects.
+The Group's gross profit margin increased from approximately 19.1% for FY2023 to approximately 19.8% for FY2024 as the increase was mainly attributable to the increase in gross profit margin of provision of IT infrastructure solutions services and provision of IT maintenance and support services associated with some relatively high margin projects during FY2024, but mitigated by the decrease in gross profit margin of provision of IT development solutions services which was mainly due to the increase in project staff cost.